offensive-packaging/documentation/llvm-defaults/index.md

       --whole-archive
               Force load of all members in a static library.

+      --why-extract=file
+              Print to a file about why archive members are extracted.

       --wrap=symbol
               Redirect symbol references to __wrap_symbol and __real_symbol references to symbol.